zsociety-io/aleo-standard-programs/arc722/README.md

 }
 ```

+NFT collections are then identified by the unique pair: `(registry_program_id, collection_id)`.

 ## Enforcing Registry list

-Since multiple registry, will co-exist, we should decide on how we keep track of registry program list.
+Since multiple registry will co-exist, we should decide on how we keep track of registry program list.
 Here are two propositions, but feel free to make any additional suggestions.

 1. Explorers could maintain a list of valid ARC722 implementations.
 2. Wallets could allow to add custom registry programs, similar to how MetaMask allows adding custom token contracts.

-NFT collections are then identified by the unique pair: `(registry_program_id, collection_id)`.